Algerian War: Strategy of internationalisation of the Algerian War led by the FLN

 Secondly, the FLN could count on Third World support.
 After World War II, many new states were created in the wave of decolonization: in 1945 there were 51 states in the United Nations, but by 1965 there were 117.
 This upturned the balance of power in the UN, with the recently decolonized countries now a majority with great influence.
 Most of the new states were part of the Third-World movement, proclaiming a third, non-aligned path in a bipolar world, and opposing colonialism in favor of national renewal and modernization.
 They felt concerned in the Algerian conflict and supported the FLN on the international stage.
 For example, a few days after the first insurrection in 1954, Radio Yugoslavia (Third-Worldist) begun to vocally support the struggle of Algeria; the 1955 Bandung conference internationally recognized the FLN as representing Algeria; and Third-World countries brought up the Algerian conflict at the UN general assembly.
 The French government grew more and more isolated.

 After the Battle of Algiers greatly weakened the FLN, it was forced to accept more direct support from abroad.
-Financial and military support from China helped to rebuild the ALN to 20 000 men.
+Financial and military support from China helped to rebuild the ALN to 20,000 men.
 The Soviet Union competed with China, and Nikita Khrushchev intensified moral support for the Algerian rebellion, which in turn pushed the United States to react.
 In 1958, the Provisional Government of the Algerian Republic (PGAR) was created, naming official representatives to negotiate with France.
 Tense negotiations lasted three years, eventually turning to Algeria's advantage.
 The PGAR was supported by the Third World and the communist bloc, while France had few allies.
 Under pressure from the UN, the USA, and a war-weary public, France eventually conceded in the Evian agreements.
 According to Matthew Connelly, this strategy of internationalization became a model for other revolutionary groups such as the Palestine Liberation Organization of Yasser Arafat, and the African National Congress of Nelson Mandela.
+The FLN also received arms and financial support from the Swiss Nazi financier François Genoud.